matwilso/matwilso.github.io/_posts/robot-future.md

 <div style="text-align: center;"><em>It’s all about bits baby.</em></div>
 <br>
 The field of model-based reinforcement learning (MBRL) deals with leveraging predictive models of the environment to solve RL tasks.
-Often these models are learned from data, and in certain cases can be considered an agent’s “world model”, somewhat akin to the mental model of the world that humans carry around in their heads.
+Often these models are learned from data, and can sometimes be considered an agent’s “world model”, akin to the mental model of the world that humans carry around in their heads.

 The main argument today for using model-based RL (over model-free RL) is data efficiency.
 If you can extract more useful bits of information from the environment per step of interaction, you should need fewer interactions.
-Algorithms like Dyna make this happen by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollouts in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into a policy.
+Algorithms like Dyna achieve this by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollout steps in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into a policy.

-Unfortunately, greater data efficiency often comes at the price of complexity.
-MBRL comes with extra theory to wrap your head around and extra moving parts to train, debug, and tune.
+Unfortunately, greater data efficiency in MBRL often comes at the price of complexity.
+Model-based RL comes with extra theory to wrap your head around and extra moving parts to tune, train, and debug.
 Extra complexity tends to reduce iteration speed and slow progress<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-There’s a decent argument here that MBRL has seen overall less adoption in the past several years because of this: it’s just easier to reach for and modify something like PPO or SAC than it is to reach for an MBRL algo like Dreamer.
+There’s a decent argument here that MBRL has seen overall less adoption in the past several years because of this: it’s just easier to reach for and modify something like PPO or SAC than it is to reach for an MBRL algo like Dreamer, for example.
 </span>
 As in many systems, [the best part is no part](https://twitter.com/Erdayastronaut/status/1203840982497792005?s=20).